 So what are North Devon’s 7 Wonders that are a must-see when visiting…

 This island is full of character, history and beauty.
-People travel to Lundy time and time again to enjoy the peace and quiet of the island and it’s simplicity.
-The island has been inhabited for at least 3,000 years according to archaeologists therefore this is a real gem for history buffs.
+People travel to Lundy time and time again to enjoy the peace and quiet of the island and its simplicity.
+The island has been inhabited for at least 3,000 years according to archaeologists, therefore this is a real gem for history buffs.
 Not only that, but with Lundy being positioned between the Atlantic Ocean and the Bristol Channel, it’s home to a unique group of wildlife.
-With creatures such as puffins and seals, it really is worth traveling across on the MS Oldenburg for a day full of exploring.
+With creatures such as puffins and seals, it really is worth travelling to the Island on the MS Oldenburg for a day of exploring.

 Fancy taking a day trip?
-Check the 2018 time table
+Check the 2020 timetable

 2. Tarka Trail